ceisenach/torchkit/README.md

 # Package Structure

 ## algorithms
+### A2C
+A synchronous version of A3C.
+Provided as a comparison for NACGauss and TRPO implementations

 ### Natural AC
 Natural actor-critic for exponential family.
+NACGauss is the Natural Actor Critic for the Gaussian family.
+So far, it supports Gaussian distributions with diagonal covariance structure.

 ### TRPO Implementation
-Originally based on ikostrikov's port of John Schulman's code; mostly re-factored and re-implemented now.
+TRPO is a PyTorch implementation of John Schulman's original implementation.

+TRPO_v2 is a PyTorch implementation of OpenAI Baselines TRPO_MPI.
+Performance of our implementation is the same as baselines.

 ## autodiff
 Light wrapper around pytorch to implement auto-differentiation of vector valued functions.